Saturday, October 10, 2009

 Shining on Colorado's golden dome

-Every morning, driving into work, I marvel at the golden dome of the capitol when I turn east onto Colfax Avenue from I-25.
+When I worked in downtown Denver, everyday driving into work, I marveled at the golden dome of the capitol when I turn east onto Colfax Avenue from I-25.
 It is certainly not the highest building in the Denver skyline, but the shiny edifice off to the right stands out as unique, substantive, and respectable.
 Many mornings, the sun reflecting off the gilded hemisphere is occasion enough for sunglasses.

 Gold is an impressive and appropriate material to cover the top of the state’s top government building.
 The precious metal helped build and pay for much of the ‘Centennial State’s’ growth and expansion.

 It called out to the first Argonauts of 1859 and inspired their push for “Pikes Peak or Bust.”
 Later, the yellow metal made possible ‘the greatest gold camp in the world’ at Cripple Creek and Victor.
 Money earned in that district, transformed Colorado Springs into a world class tourist destination and paid for city, county and federal buildings all over town.
 Huge lumps were pulled from Clear Creek and the central mountains near Breckenridge.
 If California hadn’t beaten us to it by 10 years, we probably would be known as the Golden State.